'The Simpsons' favorite convenience store comes to life

 Mark Cornell, of SimEx-Iwerks Entertainment, one of the developers, said the first visitors included three generations of a family, all arguing playfully about who was the bigger “Simpsons” fan.

-"To see three generations walk through the door that all love 'The Simpsons,' how can you say that about anything else?" he told CNN affiliate WBTW.
+“To see three generations walk through the door that all love ‘The Simpsons,’ how can you say that about anything else?” he told WBTW.

 The store is next door to a “Simpsons”-themed Aztec Theater expected to open later this year.